soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 54: February 25, Saturday

+**Today's Progress**: Installed, setup, and configure React Router.
+Nesting of routes and IndexRoute.

+**Thoughts**: I wonder if other libraries use so many packages/dependencies.

 ### Day 53: February 24, Friday

 **Today's Progress**: Started Blog app with React & Redux using React Router.